The-Read-Onlys/cscs.dev/AUTHENTICATION.md

 3. **Build**: Run `npm run build` to create the production build with the correct PocketBase URL baked in

+## Email Verification

+### Setup (Production)

+Email verification requires SMTP configuration:

+1. Login to Admin Dashboard: https://api.cscs.dev/_/
+2. Navigate to **Settings → Mail settings**
+3. Configure SMTP (SendGrid):
+   - **SMTP host**: smtp.sendgrid.net
+   - **Port**: 587
+   - **Username**: apikey
+   - **Password**: [SendGrid API key]
+   - **From address**: noreply@cscs.dev
+   - **From name**: CSCS
+4. Set **App URL**: https://api.cscs.dev (under Settings → Application)
+   - **Important**: This must be the PocketBase API URL, not your frontend URL
+   - The verification link will be: `https://api.cscs.dev/api/collections/users/confirm-verification?token=...`

+### Verification Flow

+1. User registers at `/register`
+2. `requestVerification(email)` is called
+3. PocketBase sends verification email using its built-in template
+4. Email contains link to: `https://api.cscs.dev/api/collections/users/confirm-verification?token=ABC123`
+5. User clicks link → PocketBase verifies token and returns JSON response
+6. User can then log in with verified email

+**Limitation**: PocketBase's pre-built binary uses hardcoded email templates that link directly to the API endpoint (`/api/collections/users/confirm-verification?token=...`).
+Users will see a JSON response after clicking the verification link.

+**Workaround**: A custom verification page exists at `/verify-email?token=...` that provides a user-friendly UI, but users would need to manually navigate there with the token from the email.
+To use custom email templates with proper redirects, you would need to extend PocketBase with Go hooks or use a custom build.

+### Development

+Email verification is configured in development with SendGrid SMTP.
+To test:

+1. Set **App URL** in Admin Dashboard: http://localhost:8080 (or http://localhost:4321)
+2. Register with a real email address
+3. Check your email for the verification link
+4. Click the link to verify

+Alternatively, you can manually verify users via Admin Dashboard (Collections → users → Edit user → check "verified")

 ## Troubleshooting

+### SendGrid Link Tracking

+SendGrid wraps all email links with click tracking URLs (e.g., `url8394.cscs.dev`).
+This is normal behavior and the link will redirect to the actual verification URL after tracking.

+To disable link tracking (optional):
+1. Login to SendGrid dashboard
+2. Go to Settings → Tracking
+3. Disable "Click Tracking"

+**Note**: Even with tracking enabled, verification should work - SendGrid redirects to the actual URL after tracking the click.

 ### CORS Issues